GregTheMadMonk/noaftodo/README.md

 # NOAFtodo
 A TODO-manager No One Asked For.
-Written in C++, with ncurses, notification support, love and absolutely no clue why.
+Written in C++, with ncurses, love and absolutely no clue why.

 ![A screenshot](screenshot.png)

 ### Features
 * minimalisic interface written with ncurses
-* primitive TODO list management: add and remove tasks with dues, marking tasks as completed, filtering failed, completed, upcomig and uncategorized tasks.
+* primitive TODO list management: add and remove tasks with dues, marking tasks as completed, filtering failed, completed, upcomig and uncategorized tasks
-* a daemon that works and background, tracks tasks dues and completion and sends notifications via libnotify
+* a daemon that works and background, tracks tasks dues and completion and is able to execute custom commands on certain events (like sending notifications)

 ### Default shortcuts:
 * ? - :? - shows help (sometimes outdated :) )